sferik/twitter-ruby/README.md

 Another benefit of these new objects is instance methods like `created_at` now return a `Time` instead of a `String`.
-This should make the objects easier to work with and better fulfills the promise of a Ruby wrapper for the Twitter API.
+This should make the objects easier to work with and better fulfills the promise of this library as a Ruby wrapper for the Twitter API.

 Any instance method that returns a boolean can now be called with a trailing question mark, for example: